BamaInsider - Alabama basketball ranked amid seven-game winning streak

 Alabama basketball ranked amid seven-game winning streak

 Alabama basketball is finally beginning to gain some national recognition.
-Following an undefeated start to SEC play, the Crimson Tide (11-3, 6-0) was ranked No. 18 in The Associated Press Top 25, marking its first appearance in the poll since December of 2017.
-The Tide is the second-highest SEC team ranked in the poll behind No. 6 Tennessee, while Missouri ranks just behind Alabama at No. 19.
+Following an undefeated start to SEC play, the Crimson Tide (11-3, 6-0) was ranked in both national polls released Monday.
+Alabama was ranked No. 18 in The Associated Press Top 25 and No. 16 in the Ferris Mowers Coaches Poll.

+The week marks the Tide’s first appearance in the AP Top 25 since December of 2017.
+Alabama was tied for No. 24 in the coaches poll last week.

+Heading into Monday, Alabama ranked No. 18 in the NET rankings released by the NCAA.

 Alabama is coming off of back-to-back blowout wins this last week, beating Kentucky 85-65 in Lexington, Ky. before taking down Arkansas 90-59 in Coleman Coliseum over the weekend.
 The Tide is currently on a seven-game willing streak and will travel to Baton Rouge, La. for a game against LSU on Tuesday at 8 p.m.
 CT.